 Last week, I spoke with Ann Garvin in a livestream conversation about this approach.
 We recorded the conversation.
 Take a look at the free session here: From Pitch to Manuscript.

-As we mention in the video, Ann and will be following up that session with a series of other live videos to delve into the steps you can take to build out your premise into a successful story.
-Those course will be free.
-To see the full list, including air dates and links for watching, check out this page: The From Pitch to Manuscript Sessions.
+As we mention in the video, Ann and will followed up that session with a series of other videos to delve into the steps you can take to build out your premise into a successful story.
+Those course are free.
+To see the full list, check out this page: The From Pitch to Manuscript Sessions.